 The mission of the University's Summer Session is to supplement academic year course offerings, to facilitate fulfillment of undergraduate and graduate degree requirements, and to extend access to the resources of the University of Virginia to students enrolled at other colleges or universities, rising high school juniors and seniors, and lifelong learners.

-A number of special two-week programs are offered in addition to the internationally known Summer Language Institute (SLI) and English for Academic Purposes (EAP) program, and 2014 marks the introduction of UVa Advance, a four-week residential program for talented high school students (rising juniors and seniors).
+A number of special two-week programs are offered in addition to the internationally known Summer Language Institute (SLI), English for Academic Purposes (EAP) program, and UVa Advance, a four-week residential program for talented high school students (rising juniors and seniors.)

 Summer study abroad programs are available in Africa, Asia, Australia, Europe, Central America and South America.
 Over 100 courses in the Arts and Sciences, Architecture, Commerce, Engineering, and Public Health are offered.
 Intensive language programs and interdisciplinary studies are also available.
 Many UVa study abroad programs welcome students from other colleges and universities.